-Embecta relies on third parties, such as contract research organizations, medical institutions, clinical investigators, contract laboratories and other third parties, to conduct some of its clinical trials and pre-clinical investigations.
-If these third parties do not successfully carry out their contractual duties or regulatory obligations or meet expected deadlines, or if the quality or accuracy of the data they obtain is compromised due to failure to adhere to Embecta's clinical protocols or regulatory requirements or for other reasons, Embecta's pre-clinical development activities or clinical trials may be extended, delayed, suspended or terminated, and Embecta may not be able to obtain regulatory clearance or approval for, or successfully commercialize, its products on a timely basis, or at all, and Embecta's business and operating results may be adversely affected.
-Furthermore, Embecta's third-party clinical trial investigators may be delayed in conducting such clinical trials for reasons outside of their control.
+Embecta relies on third parties, such as contract research organizations, medical institutions, clinical investigators, contract laboratories and other third parties, to conduct some of its clinical trials, human factors studies and pre-clinical investigations.
+If these third parties do not successfully carry out their contractual duties or regulatory obligations or meet expected deadlines, or if the quality or accuracy of the data they obtain is compromised due to failure to adhere to the clinical protocols or regulatory requirements or for other reasons, Embecta's pre-clinical development activities or clinical trials may be extended, delayed, suspended or terminated, and Embecta may not be able to obtain regulatory clearance or approval for, or successfully commercialize, its products on a timely basis, or at all, and Embecta's business and operating results may be adversely affected.
+Furthermore, such third parties may experience delays in conducting such studies and trials for reasons outside of their control.
+In addition, Embecta faces the risk of potential unauthorized disclosure or misappropriation of its intellectual property by contract research organizations, which may reduce Embecta's trade secret protection and allow its potential competitors to access and exploit its proprietary technology.

-In addition, if future clinical trials fail to support the efficacy or safety of Embecta's current or future products, Embecta's sales may be adversely affected and may have a material adverse effect on its business, financial condition and results of operations.
-In addition, future clinical studies or other articles regarding Embecta's existing products or any competing products may be published that either support a claim, or are perceived to support a claim, that a competitor's product is clinically more effective or easier to use than Embecta's insulin patch pump and/or finer gauged pen needle in development or that any such product is not as effective as Embecta claims.
+In addition, if future clinical trials fail to support the efficacy or safety of Embecta's current or future products or if the data obtained from such studies are unfavorable or inadequate to support satisfactory conclusions about Embecta's current or future products, Embecta's sales may be adversely affected and may have a material adverse effect on its business, financial condition and results of operations.
+In addition, future clinical studies or other articles regarding Embecta's existing products or any competing products may be published that either support a claim, or are perceived to support a claim, that a competitor's product is clinically more effective or easier to use than Embecta's existing products or products in development or that any such product is not as effective as Embecta claims.
 Any of these events may negatively affect Embecta's sales efforts and result in decreased revenue.